markillob/logbook/network/tcp/connection.md

 An application may close the connection in one direction.
 Not a usual behavior, but the standard allows it.

+### Reset (RST) segments

+A segment with the RST bit set is called reset.
+When a packet arrives for an unknown connection, the endpoint sends a reset.
+Resets usually teardown a connection and its associated resources.

+#### Connection to a non-listening port

+A host will reply with a reset segment if the host receives a packet for a non-listening port.

+#### Abort a connection

+A reset segment can be used to tear down a connection and free the connection resources quickly.
+The stack discards the application data when sending or receiving a reset.

+#### Half-Open connections

+A connection is half-open when one host closes the connection without the remote endpoint knowing about it.
+A typical scenario for a half-open connection is a system crash.
+If the host with the active connection sends a segment, the endpoint with the closed connection will reply with a reset.

+#### TIME-WAIT Assassination (TWA)

+To avoid a duplicated packet desynchronizes a new TCP connection the TIME-WAIT status lingers the old connection twice the Maximum Segment Lifetime.
+A reset packet would teardown the connection prematurely and might expose a new connection to desynchronization.
+A host will ignore a reset packet received during the TIME-WAIT status to avoid desynchronization of a new connection.

 ## Connection states

                                        ┌─────────────────────────────────────────────────┐